 Advisory Groups: Advisory Groups may also be established based on the priorities of AACN.
 Appointments are typically 1-2 years, and the groups meet virtually.

 Board of Directors: The Board of Directors is the governing body for the Association.
 Members are elected through anannual election process, AACN’s 14-member Board includes 11 member dean representatives, two members from practice, and the AACN President/CEO.
 The Call for Nominations for the Board is issued each spring.

-Nominating Committee: The Nominating Committee determines member's interest in serving on the Board of Directors and the Nominating Committee, and prepares the slate of candidates for the annual election.
+Nominating Committee: This elected committee assesses member interest in serving on the Board of Directors and the Nominating Committee, and prepares the slate of candidates for the annual election.
 The Nominating Committee meets regularly via virtual meetings.

 For more information on any of the opportunities described above, please contact Gene Throwe at (202) 463-6930, ext.
 237 or firstname.lastname@example.org.